Kanwaljit Singh Bakshi

-Kanwaljit Singh Bakshi (Punjabi: ਕੰਵਲਜੀਤ ਸਿੰਘ ਬਖ਼ਸ਼ੀ; born 20 February 1964) is an Indian-born New Zealand politician and a member of the National Party.
+Kanwaljit Singh Bakshi (born 20 February 1964) is an Indian-born New Zealand politician and a member of the National Party.
 He was a Member of Parliament as a list MP from the 2008 election to the 2020 election.

 Early life

 In an interview, Bakshi said that he was born in Delhi, India.
 His father, Bakshi Jagdev Singh was a politician.
 Bakshi attended Guru Harkrishan Public School and acquired a degree in Commerce from the University of Delhi in 1985.
 His first job after graduation was in the family's freight business where he eventually became a marketing manager.
 Bakshi married Irvinder Kaur in 1989, and moved to New Zealand in 2001.